 Management reviews the carrying value of capitalized exploration and evaluation costs at least annually.
 The review is based on the Company's intentions for the development of the undeveloped property.
 Subsequent recovery of the resulting carrying value depends on successful development or sale of the undeveloped project.
-If a project does not prove viable, all irrecoverable costs associated with the project net of any impairment provisions are written off to operations.
+If a project does not prove viable or management determines that an impairment is required, all irrecoverable costs associated with the project net of any impairment provisions are written off to operations.